GerritCodeReview/plugins_events-rabbitmq/src/main/resources/Documentation/config.md

     prefix + '.' + topic, otherwise the queues will get a random name decided by RabbitMQ.
 Only used in broker.config.

+* `amqp.queueType`
+    * Specify type of queue to be created.
+Either `quorum` or `classic`.
+If not set the queue will get the type default for the RabbitMQ instance.
+Only used in broker.config and is only used if `amqp.queuePrefix` is specified.

 * `amqp.durable`
     * Make queues persistant on disk.
 So they stick even after a restart of RabbitMQ.
 Only used in broker.config and is only used if `amqp.queuePrefix` is specified.